Lupus and the Microbiome: What Is Your Gut Telling You?

 - Natural versus Cesarean Births: Babies delivered by Cesarean do not get the benefits of the mother’s s birth canal microbes.
 That means bacteria from medical staff, equipment and even the hospital room get to the baby’s digestive tract instead.
 Studies have shown that this could affect the immune system and may lead to higher rates of food allergies or asthma.
 Just in case, some hospitals now swab the birth canal of mothers at the time of birth and inoculate the face of the newborn with these beneficial microbes.
 The effects on autoimmune diseases, such as lupus, have not yet been documented.

 - Mother’s milk is usually the first food that any of us get after we are born.
 So, the nutrients and the bacteria that are a natural part of breast milk have evolved to be appropriate for the baby and can have a huge effect on a her natural flora and immune system.

 - Bacterial Cures?
-Some microbes can actually stimulate the human immune response in ways that are beneficial for us … and them.
+Some microbes can stimulate the human immune response in ways that are beneficial for us … and them.
 Several are being studied to see if they can actually prevent or treat disease.
 For example, research has shown that a species called Bacteroides fragilis can help reduce the painful inflammation of colitis.
-This has the potential for treatment of lupus as we will see later in this article.
+This may have the potential for the treatment of lupus as we will see later in this article.